Welcome to Working Solutions. We offer independent contractor, work-at-home opportunities for folks located in either the United States or Canada.

-We live in a world where a “digital-first” mentality rules the demand for “I-me-mine” (IM²) service.
+We live in a world where a “digital-first” mentality rules the demand for “I-me-mine” (IM²) in retail customer service.

 That’s a theme of my recent viewpoint posted in Retail Touchpoints, which covers optimized customer experiences.
 In this blog, I outline several key points highlighted in the piece.